kianmeng/webservice-swapi/README.md

 Construct a new Webservice::Swapi instance.
 Optionally takes a hash or hash reference.

-- api\_url

-    The URL of the API resource.

     # Instantiate the class.
     my $swapi = Webservice::Swapi->new;

+### api\_url

+The URL of the API resource.

-    # Set the API URL.
+    # Instantiate the class by setting the URL of the API endpoints.
     my $swapi = Webservice::Swapi->new({api_url => 'http://example.com/api/'});

 ## get\_object($object, \[$format\])